acowley/ros2nix/README.md

 The `ros2nix` program uses a cache mapping package names to Nix hashes of their source.
 The way that I generate the cache is by loading `src/Main.hs` in a GHCi REPL, and calling `generateCache "/nix/store/..../kinetic_perception.rosinstall" "perception_hash_cache.txt"`.
 The `ros2nix` program looks for that file, and, if it exists, uses it as a cache.
 If the file does not exist, it will download each ROS package.
 The use of this cache file was primarily intended for the development of `ros2nix` when it was being repeatedly run against the same `.rosinstall` files.
 It might not be necessary as the program stabilizes and is used less frequently.

 ## Pinned nixpkgs
 The infrastructure for using a pinned version of `nixpkgs` is included but not currently in use.
-I am awaiting the merging of a couple Pull Requests critical to having the `turtlesim` example work on macOS.